8 Ways to Avoid Being Unlikeable

 4. Having a Closed Mind

 Being open-minded also makes you approachable and interesting to others.
 People will not want to interact with you if they know you are intolerant of different opinions and unreceptive to new ideas.
 They will avoid discussing issues with you, assuming that you have already formed an opinion and are unwilling to listen.
-People may even think you lack the ability to think critically about anything different from your own way of living.
+This disposition can turn people away from you, and they may come to the ultimate conclusion that you lack the ability to think critically about anything different from your own way of living.

 Open-mindedness is also an important quality in the workplace.
 Managers want to know that you have a willingness to learn new notions and consider alternative approaches to problem-solving.

 Try to eliminate preconceived judgment and to examine every situation from multiple angles.
-Be curious to find out why those around you have certain beliefs and opinions, and how their experiences shaped their perspectives
+Interesting people are curious about the world at large, and you should be motivated to find out why those around you have certain beliefs and opinions, as well as how their experiences have shaped their perspectives (even if you think you already know the answers).

 5. Interrupting Others